 - a container with straw type lid, clearly marked with the child's name and filled with water - a change of clothing should the child's clothing get wet or soiled.
-This clothing may be left in a marked bag on the child's designated hook or cubby. - For children in pull ups, a supply maintained in their baskets in the children's bathroom or cubby - For Toddler's Super Stars and Kids Club, a backpack or bag for carrying to and from school.
-This allows artwork and paper activities to be transported home safely. - Alphabet Soup, Word Detectives and Print Works will receive canvas bags for carting artwork and assignments home.
-Please have your child bring this item each week to class. - In cooler weather, hats, mitts, boots etc. marked with the child's name.

-Soft soled (rubber) shoes, running shoes or slippers must be worn in the classroom for safety.
+This clothing may be left in a marked bag on the child's designated hook or cubby. - For children in pull ups/diapers, a supply maintained in their baskets in the children's bathroom or cubby - A suitable child sized backpack or bag for carrying to and from school.
+This allows artwork and paper activities to be transported home safely. - Alphabet Soup has a canvas bag for carrying the child's show and share item to preschool.
+Please have your child bring this item each week to class.
+In cooler weather, hats, mitts, boots etc. marked with the child's name.
+Soft soled (rubber) shoes, running shoes or slippers must be worn in the classroom for safety. - Socks, flip-flops, bare feet or outdoor boots are not recommended for inside play.

-Socks, flip-flops, bare feet or outdoor boots are not recommended. - No additional food, gum or candy is allowed at the school. - If a child is coming into school without a coat, please pack suitable outwear for the weather in their backpack for outdoor play.
+Please remember additional food, gum or candy is for outside classroom times and should not - If a child is coming into school without a coat, please pack suitable outwear for the weather in their backpack for outdoor play.